RYanXuDev/InputDeviceDetector/README.md

 # InputDeviceDetector
-A small script to detect runtime input device change for Unity Input System.
+This small script is design for multiple input devices supporting, use it to detect the runtime switch between input devices for Unity Input System.

 ## How To Use
 1. Import the package to your project.